regular/ssb-cms/README.md

 Renderers can be used to implement in-place editing of content. (e.g. content-editable divs, images are drag-targets).
 On creation, a renderer receives the ssb api, so it can access the network/database.
 TODO: A set of standard renderers are provided for `content.type` `post` and `about` messages.
 User can provide their own rendering functions to render custom content-tyes.

-TODO: Renderers either occupy the space of the editor (tabbed UI), or they render the entire view port _behind_ the ssb-cms UI.
-The user can switch between three modes:
+Renderers either occupy the space of the editor (tabbed UI), or they render the entire view port _behind_ the ssb-cms UI.
+By pressing Shift-Tab, users can  switch between three modes:

 - three-column layout with editor or renderer output on the right
 - translucent tree view and revision history UI on top of fullscreen renderer output